-While unexpected crises can happen at any moment, their impact can be minimized and mitigated through careful planning, but where do you begin and what should you include in a business continuity plan?
+While they can happen at any moment, the impact of unexpected crises can be minimized and mitigated through careful planning, but where do you begin and what should you include in a business continuity plan?

-From hurricanes to absent personnel, all organizations must have a plan to deal with unexpected problems and difficult situations, so that they remain operational with as little disruption as possible.
+From hurricanes to absent personnel, all organizations must have a plan to deal with unexpected problems and difficult situations, to remain operational with as little disruption as possible.

-In order to fortify your organization against a variety of threats, a strong business continuity plan will address all of these possibilities.
+A strong business continuity plan will address all of these disruptions and more.

 The impact of disasters and downtime isn't limited to their immediate aftermath.
 If the disruption is noticeable to customers and investors, it can cause them to lose confidence in your business.
 These negative effects on your reputation may take you a long time to recover from.